Click here to go to our main transmission line page

 Somebody in the lab asks you to get them an E-plane bend or an H-plane bend.
 You can't remember which way the fields go in the waveguide, but you don't want to look stupid by asking.
 Don't panic, there is an easy easy way to remember which is which.
 The E-plane bend is bent the "easy way", and the H-plane bend is bent the "hard way", which you can see in the photo below.
 If it isn't obvious to you what is meant by easy and hard way when you are bending something of rectangular cross-section, it is not too late to consider a career shift to the software industry.

 Below are some pictures of some waveguide splitters you may find in your lab.
 Note that basic network theory says that you can't make a three-port splitter that is lossless and matched at all three ports, so if you want to split a signal, your best bet is the magic tee, just feed the sum port, terminate the delta port and the outputs are the co-linear ports.

 H-plane tee (WR-28)

 Below are two "cross-guide" couplers.
 One has a resistive termination built in.
-By the way, we should mention that waveguides do NOT have characteristic impedance of fifty ohms, which is the standard for coax, but that subject will have to wait for another day.
-Thanks, Leslie!
+By the way, we should mention that waveguides do NOT have characteristic impedance of fifty ohms, which is the standard for coax.
+Waveguide impedance is discussed here and is generally 500 ohms.

 WR-42 cross-guide coupler with terminated port